 17. Gohan – Super Saiyan 2 (Dragon Ball)

-Do you recognize or remember any of these transformations?
+Do you recognize or remember some of these transformations?
 The videos below may help you remember:

-There are hundreds of anime that focus on transformations.
-They can occur very frequently or as a highlight of the work.
-What do you think about following some?
+There are hundreds of animes that focus on transformations.
+They can occur frequently or as a highlight of the work.
+How about checking some out?

-It is worth noting that Henshin is usually found in works of superheroes, robots, magical girls and the like.
-Maybe you want to read articles that talk about this genre, we leave it below:
+It is worth noting that Henshin is usually found in works about superheroes, robots, magical girls, and similar themes.
+You might want to read articles that talk about this genre; we will leave them below:

-Below we have a list of 50 anime, manga and series that have Henshin as the focus of the work.
-That is, anime where the characters often transform.
+Below we have a list of 50 animes, mangas, and series that have Henshin as a focus in the work.
+That is, animes where characters frequently transform.

 • Sailor Moon